manestay/novel-chapter-dataset/README.md

 This repository contains scripts to collect book chapter summaries, as well as their corresponding chapter texts.
+The dataset is intended for use by AI researchers who are building automatic summarization systems.

 * summaries: novelguide, cliffsnotes, pinkmonkey\*, bookwolf, gradesaver
 * full text: Project Gutenberg